3DFin/dendromatics/README.rst

 Install
 =======

-*dendromatics* in available on `PyPi <TODO PyPi link>`_ and the full documentation can be consulted on `TBD <TODO doc link>`_
+*dendromatics* is available on `PyPI <TODO PyPi link>`_ and the full documentation can be consulted on `TBD <TODO doc link>`_

 The list of dependencies is available in the *pyproject.toml* file.

-*dendromatics* rely on `hatch <https://github.com/pypa/hatch>`_
+*dendromatics* relies on `hatch <https://github.com/pypa/hatch>`_

-Depending on your version of Python and your OS, you should also need a C/C++ compiler to compile some of the mandatory dependencies (CSF and jakteristics).
+Depending on your version of Python and your OS, you might also need a C/C++ compiler to compile some of the mandatory dependencies (CSF and jakteristics).
 But in any case you would not have to run the compiler by yourself, the build system will manage dependencies and compilation for you.

 .. code-block:: console

     python -m pip install hatch

-You can run test to ensure it works on your computer.
+You can run tests to ensure it works on your computer.

 .. code-block:: console

     hatch run cov

-it is also possible to build doc locally
+It is also possible to build doc locally.

 .. code-block:: console

     hatch run docs:build
     hatch run docs:serve

-and then go to `http://localhost:8000 <http://localhost:8000>`_ to browse it
+and then go to `http://localhost:8000 <http://localhost:8000>`_ to browse it.